sphinx-doc/sphinx/doc/extdev/appapi.rst

    .. versionadded:: 0.5

+.. event:: include-read (app, path, content)

+   Emitted when a file has been read with the :rst:dir:`include` directive.
+   The *path* argument is the absolute path of the included file.
+   The *source* argument is a list whose single element is the contents of the included file.
+   You can process the contents and replace this item to transform the included content, as with the :event:`source-read` event.

+   .. versionadded:: 7.2.5

+   .. seealso:: The :rst:dir:`include` directive and the :event:`source-read` event.

 .. event:: object-description-transform (app, domain, objtype, contentnode)

    Emitted when an object description directive has run.
 The *domain* and